Envoy49/go-spotify-cli/README.md

 ```

-#### Remember to replace `<version here>` with the specific version number of Go Spotify CLI you want to install, upgrade, or uninstall.
-This README provides clear and concise instructions for users to manage Go Spotify CLI via Chocolatey.
+#### Remember to replace `<version here>` with the specific version number from releases of Go Spotify CLI you want to install, upgrade, or uninstall.

 ---